briatte/awesome-network-analysis/README.md

 ## Varia

 1. [A Sociology Citation Network](http://nealcaren.web.unc.edu/a-sociology-citation-network/) and [A Co-citation Network for Philosophy](https://kieranhealy.org/blog/archives/2013/06/18/a-co-citation-network-for-philosophy/) - Examples of scientific co-citation networks.
--  [Basic Notions for the Analysis of Large Two-mode Networks](https://www-complexnetworks.lip6.fr/~latapy/Publis/socnet07.pdf) - Efficient introduction to bipartites network analysis ([related code](https://www-complexnetworks.lip6.fr/~latapy/Bip/)).
+-  [Basic Notions for the Analysis of Large Two-mode Networks](https://www-complexnetworks.lip6.fr/~latapy/Publis/socnet07.pdf) - Introduction to bipartite network analysis ([related code](https://www-complexnetworks.lip6.fr/~latapy/Bip/)).
 -  [Blog Posts About Networks on the Bad Hessian Blog](http://badhessian.org/category/networks/), by various contributors.
 -  [Blog Posts About Networks by Baptiste Coulmont](http://coulmont.com/index.php?s=r%C3%A9seaux), in French.
 -  [Blog Posts About Networks by Pierre Mercklé](http://pierremerckle.fr/category/reseaux/), in French.
 -  [Center for Network Science](http://cns.ceu.edu/) - A research center with a PhD in Network Science program at the Central European University in Budapest.
 -  [David Knoke on Network Analysis](https://thesocietypages.org/methods/2015/01/30/david-knoke-on-network-analysis/) - A 20-minute interview that discusses the uses and benefits of network analysis, drawing upon Knoke's research on terrorist networks.
--  [How Small is the World, Really?](https://medium.com/@duncanjwatts/how-small-is-the-world-really-736fa21808ba#.kyr90lhyo) - A discussion of the "x degrees of separation" experiments (both [Milgram's original one](https://en.wikipedia.org/wiki/Small-world_experiment) and the [recent one](https://research.facebook.com/blog/three-and-a-half-degrees-of-separation/) by Facebook).
+-  [How Small is the World, Really?](https://medium.com/@duncanjwatts/how-small-is-the-world-really-736fa21808ba#.kyr90lhyo) - A discussion of "x degrees of separation" small-world experiments.
--  [How to Draw Graphs in LaTeX?](https://tex.stackexchange.com/questions/57152/how-to-draw-graphs-in-latex) - A simple illustration of how to use [PGF/TikZ](https://en.wikipedia.org/wiki/PGF/TikZ) to draw graphs in the [LaTeX](https://latex-project.org/) typesetting environment.
+-  [How to Draw Graphs in LaTeX?](https://tex.stackexchange.com/questions/57152/how-to-draw-graphs-in-latex) - An illustration of how to use [PGF/TikZ](https://en.wikipedia.org/wiki/PGF/TikZ) to draw graphs in the [LaTeX](https://latex-project.org/) typesetting environment.
--  [Interdependence in Governance and Policy](https://sites.psu.edu/desmaraisgroup/) - Network-oriented research group led by Bruce Desmarais at Penn State University.
+-  [Interdependence in Governance and Policy](https://sites.psu.edu/desmaraisgroup/) - Network-oriented research group led by Bruce A. Desmarais at Penn State University.
 -  [Large Graphs and Networks](http://sites.uclouvain.be/networks/) - Research group at the Catholic University of Louvain.
--  [Lessons on Exponential Random Graph Modeling from _Grey’s Anatomy_ hook-ups](http://badhessian.org/2012/09/lessons-on-exponential-random-graph-modeling-from-greys-anatomy-hook-ups/) - A step-by-step explanation of how exponential-family random graph models work.
 -  [NetWiki](http://netwiki.amath.unc.edu/Main/HomePage) - Wiki of various network analysis resources.
 -  [Networks Demystified](http://scottbot.net/tag/networks-demystified/), a series of blog posts by Scott B. Weingart.
 -  [Network Fact](https://twitter.com/networkfact) - 	Twitter account about networks, graph theory, and related topics.